spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 `~jwst.datamodels.CubeModel`, matching the corresponding input data type.

-Of the data types that do go through :ref:`extract_2d <extract_2d_step>` processing, the output type will consist of either a single slit model or a mutli-slit model:
+Of the data types that do go through :ref:`extract_2d <extract_2d_step>` processing, the output type will consist of either a single slit model or a multi-slit model:

 - NIRSpec Bright-Object and NIRCam TSO Grism: `~jwst.datamodels.SlitModel`
 - NIRSpec Fixed Slit and MOS, as well as WFSS: `~jwst.datamodels.MultiSlitModel`